apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Morgan Stanley's new top software pick is a familiar winner**
+**What is Dixville Notch?
+Why a small New Hampshire town holds its primary voting at midnight**

-You can read more about it [here](https://www.marketwatch.com/story/morgan-stanleys-new-top-software-pick-is-a-familiar-winner-ecf7e0a9).
+You can read more about it [here](https://www.cbsnews.com/news/dixville-notch-new-hampshire-voting-primary/).

 ## Requirements
 - Python 3.8